batcholi/XenonCode/README.md

 # Limitations

-- No infinite loops, no while loops,... only fixed loops that are fully unrolled upon code compilation
+- No infinite loops, no while loops, only fixed loops that are fully unrolled upon code compilation
-- No pointer nor reference types
+- No pointer nor reference types (although function arguments are passed by reference)
 - Arrays are fixed size and must be declared in the global scope
-- No recursive call of the same function
+- Recursive calls of the same function is NOT allowed, it is a compile error
+- No enclosed expressions.
+Every operation must be on separate lines, creating temporary variables if we need to, or modifying the existing one

-### Per-Chip limitations
+### Per-Virtual-Computer limitations
+These are defined per implementation and may include multiple variants
 - ROM (max program size in compiled word count)
 - RAM (max number of arrays, multiplied by their size)
 - Timers (max number of timer functions)
 - Frequency (max frequency for timer functions and input read)
-- Number of ports (max input/output number)
+- Ports (max number of inputs/outputs)
+- IPC (max instructions per cycle, one instruction is one line of code)

 ### Operation on data
 - All functions, including timers, are executed atomically, preventing any data-race situation.
-- Function arguments are always passed by reference (exception below)
+- Function arguments are passed by copy
-- Arguments going from an `output` to an `input` function transfers data by copy
-- Variable assignations are always by copy
+- Variable assignations always copy the value
-- Math functions do not modify their given arguments, they will instead return a new value
+- Math functions do NOT modify the value of the variable arguments if called via a `var` or a `set` statement, it will instead return the new value to the variable it was set to
+- Math functions DO modify the value of the FIRST variable argument if called directly (leading the line with a `math` word)

 # Valid usage

-XenonCode is also designed to be very easy to parse.
+XenonCode is also designed to be very easy to parse by the host game at runtime.

-## Each line must begin with one of the following first word (with examples) :
+## Each line must begin with one of the following first word (with examples):

 ### Global scope
 - `init` the body of this function will execute once, when the device is powered on
 - `timer` `10 Hz` the body of these functions will execute repeatedly at a specific frequency in Hz
 - `input` `1 var1:number var2:text` define an input, its arguments and its body
+- `var` `numberVar1:number` define a global number variable
-- `var` `numberVar1:number 4` define a global number variable with an (optional) initial value
+- `var` `numberVar1 4` define a global number variable with an initial value, type is automatically deduced
 - `var` `textVar1:text "hello"` define a global text variable with an (optional) initial value
 - `const` `numberConstant1 4` define a global number constant with its value
 - `const` `textConstant1 "Hello"` define a global text constant with its value